mehulagg/gitlab/doc/administration/geo/replication/troubleshooting.md

    gitlab-ctl start geo-postgresql
    ```

-   Reconfigure in order to recreate the folders and make sure permissions and ownership
+   Reconfigure to recreate the folders and make sure permissions and ownership
    are correctly

    ```shell